Sourdough. It’s what’s for dessert. Trust me on this. And it comes with peaches. Peaches are good.

 - 2-3 large peaches, peeled, pitted, and sliced into thin pieces

 - Turbinado sugar (raw sugar) and ground cinnamon for sprinkling

 Combine starter, milk, and flour in a large non-reactive bowl (glass, plastic).
 The mixture may rise a bit, so be sure to have room in the bowl.
-Cover and let sit in a draft free location at room temperature for at least three hours, but up to 12 hours is better.
+Cover and let sit in a draft free location at room temperature for 2-3 hours.

 When your starter mixture is ready to use, preheat oven to 350 F. Mix eggs until frothy in a large bowl.
 Warm olive oil and butter just until butter is melted, but don’t get it hot.
 Drizzle in the oil mix into the eggs while continuing to beat the eggs.
 Add all the remaining ingredients, except the baking soda, and beat together until well mixed.